The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: Further related work

-The machine learning community has devoted significant attention to the analysis of maximum margin classifiers.
-An incomplete selection of references include \cite{bartlett1998sample,anthony2009neural,koltchinskii2002empirical,bartlett2002rademacher,kakade2009complexity,koltchinskii2011oracle}.
-This line of work develops upper bounds on the generalization error (difference between test and training error) in terms of the complexity (e.g. the Radamacher complexity) of the underlying function class.
-In the case of maximum margin classification, this approach yields upper bounds that depend on the empirical margin or the empirical margin distribution.
-The latter, in turn, concentrates around the population margin distribution.

-We do not expect such tight concentration properties in the regime $p\asymp n$, which we consider here.
-As a consequence, margin-based bound are unlikely to capture the detailed properties of generalization curves that we derived here.

-The regime $n\lesssim p$ has been studied within high-dimensional statistics.
-In this setting, the parameters' vector is assumed to be highly structured.
-For instance, in high-dimensional regression, the sparsity $s_0$ is assumed to be much smaller than the sample size $s_0\ll n/\log p$ \cite{buhlmann2011statistics}.
-Concentration of measure is sufficient to prove consistency in such highly structured problems,
+\paragraph{`Noisy' high-dimensional statistics.} Classical high-dimensional statistics \cite{buhlmann2011statistics} studies the regime $n\lesssim p$ but under the assumption that the parameters' vector is highly structured.
+For instance, the sparsity $s_0$ is assumed satisfy $s_0\ll n/\log p$.
+Concentration of measure is sufficient to prove consistency in such highly structured problems.

-In contrast, a growing body of work focuses on a different `noisy high-dimensional regime' in which the sample size is proportional to the number of parameters, and the estimation error (suitably rescaled) converges to a non-trivial limit \cite{montanari2018mean}.
+The present work contributes to a growing body of work focuses on a different `noisy high-dimensional regime' In this setting, the sample size is proportional to the number of parameters, and the estimation error (suitably rescaled) converges to a non-trivial limit \cite{montanari2018mean}.
 Asymptotically exact results have been obtained in a large array of problems including sparse regression using $\ell_1$ penalization (Lasso) \cite{BayatiMontanariLASSO,miolane2018distribution}, general regularized linear regression \cite{donoho2013accurate,amelunxen2014living,ThrampoulidisOyHa15}, robust regression \cite{el2013robust,donoho2016high,el2018impact,thrampoulidis2018precise}, Bayesian estimation within generalized linear models \cite{barbier2019optimal}, logistic regression \cite{candes2018phase,sur2019modern}, low rank matrix estimation \cite{deshpande2016asymptotic,lelarge2019fundamental,barbier2018rank}, and so on.
 Several new mathematical techniques have been developed to address this regime: constructive methods based on message passing algorithms \cite{BM-MPCS-2011,bayati2015universality}; Gaussian comparison methods based on Gordon's inequality \cite{Gordon88,ThrampoulidisOyHa15}; interpolation techniques motivated from statistical physics \cite{barbier2019adaptive}.

 The study of this `noisy high-dimensional' regime has a long history in statistical physics.
 Non-rigorous methods from spin glass theory have been successfully used since the eighties in this context.
 We refer to \cite{engel2001statistical} for an overview of this early work, and to \cite{SpinGlass,MezardMontanari} for general introductions.
 An early breakthrough in this line of work was the result by Elizabeth Gardner \cite{gardner1988space}, who computed the maximum margin $\kappa\opt(\psi)$ for the special case of isotropic features and purely random labels (i.e. $\bSigma_n = \id_p$ and $f(x) = 1/2$).